whysosuso/whysosuso.github.io/_posts/2021-10-19-The-Room-Where_Decisions-are-Made.md

 title: "\U0001F680 The Room Where Decisions Are Made"
 published: true
 ---
-_I completed a year working on a project that I dearly love - contributing towards setting up a university from scratch.
-When I sat down to reflect on the year that went by, one thing stood out._
+_Reflections from a year spent close the to the room where decisions were made._

 ----